 In 1983, Detroit Edison sought to sell its engineering expertise through the creation of Utility Technical Services, later called SYNDECO — Detroit Edison's first subsidiary business.

-In 1986, the Detroit Edison Foundation was formed to manage the company's charitable giving programs and volunteer efforts.
+In 1986, the Detroit Edison Foundation was formed to manage the company's charitable giving programs and volunteer efforts that had grown over the years.

 In 1988, Primark spun-off MichCon, and the MCN Corp. was established as the parent company of MichCon.